-The Agency's staff member shall not be assigned to a project/service/application where a known potential or actual conflict of interest exists.
-Any staff member confronted with such situation shall immediately inform his reporting officer(s).
-To prevent the risk to impair his/her independence, objectivity and impartiality in the performance of his duties and thus remove the Col situation, the reporting officer shall take any measures considered appropriate including the reallocation of the project or task to another staff member.
+The Agency's staff member shall not be assigned to a project or task where a known potential or actual conflict of interest exists.
+Any staff member confronted with such situation shall immediately inform his line managers.
+To prevent the risk to impair his/her independence, objectivity and impartiality in the performance of his duties and thus remove the CoI situation, the line managers shall take any measures considered appropriate including the reallocation of the project or task to another staff member.